hseappointeddoctor/Training-Courses-in-Occupational-Medicine/README.md

 # Training Courses in Occupational Medicine including Health Surveillance

-These pages list the forthcoming courses that will be taught by Dr Arun Chind, Consultant Occupational Physician in 2026-2027
+These pages list the forthcoming courses that will be taught online by Dr Arun Chind, Consultant Occupational Physician in 2026-2027.
+In-person courses at client sites can be arranged upon request.
+Contact details are available below:

 1. HSE Appointed Doctor training compliant with the Ionising Radiation Regulations, 2017 (https://www.hse.gov.uk/radiation/ionising/legalbase.htm#relevant) and Appointed Doctor responsibilities (https://www.hse.gov.uk/doctors/about.htm).